ohartl/webmum/README.md

-webmum
+WebMUM
 ======

-WebMUM - Web Mailsystem User Maneger
+Web Mailsystem User Manager

+WebMUM is a web frontend based on PHP which helps you to manage mail accounts via MySQL.